 Were there moments when you felt that you were not making any further progress?

-Many a time–I felt that my speech was not making any improvements, or only marginal improvements.
-It was about a year and a half ago, I confided in my husband that I was not making the progress I needed to and he comforted me by saying that my speech would come, slowly and surely.
+Many a time–I felt that my speech was not making any improvements or only marginal improvements.
+It was about a year and a half ago, that I confided in my husband that I was not making the progress I needed to and he comforted me by saying that my speech would come, slowly and surely.
 In the last three months, my speech has been more rapid, more accurate, and more diverse.
 It is a marathon and every day is another opportunity to make a little progress.

 What are your remaining problems today?